Tammy-Butcher/test2-dme/docs/Getting Started/server-models.md

 All of the models have excellent throughput performance and are designed to manage occasional traffic bursts exceed recommended performance characteristics.
 The throughput recommendations are based on a combination of input and output.
 For example, a Model 7530 (with 250 Mbps throughput) can support four 1 Mbps streams in, and reflect out 96 1 Mbps unicast streams of RTP or RTMP (any combination that equals 250 Mbps).

-Also keep in mind that one multicast stream out counts as a single stream from a bandwidth perspective, regardless of how many users are watching. _Please refer to the latest [Pre-Installation Requirements](doc:pre-installation-requirements) for complete hardware specifications._
+Also keep in mind that one multicast stream out counts as a single stream from a bandwidth perspective, regardless of how many users are watching. *Please refer to the latest[Pre-Installation Requirements](doc:pre-installation-requirements) for complete hardware specifications.*

 ## DME Software-Only Version